CartoDB/web-sdk/docs/guides/02-using-style-helpers.md

 You can use these helpers to easily change the color of features depending on the values of a given feature property.
 If the property data type is numeric, you can group the features in bins using the `carto.viz.style.colorBins` helper.
 If the property data type is a string representing values from a data domain, you can group the features in categories using the `carto.viz.style.colorCategories` helper.
 There is an additional helper `carto.viz.style.colorContinuous` that you can use for creating a continuous color ramp for numeric feature properties.

-Starting with the `carto.viz.style.colorBins` helper, we can specify different options like the number of bins, the palette to be used for colors or the classification method.
+Starting with the `carto.viz.style.colorBins` helper, you can specify different options like the number of bins, the palette to be used for colors or the classification method.
 If a parameter is not specified, it will use the default value (i.e. quantiles as the classification method).
 Please go to the [reference](ToDo Add link) to view the full list of options and default values for this helper.

 We are going to apply the helper to assign a different color to each country polygon using the estimated population (pop_est) property, 7 bins and the teal palette from [CARTOcolors](https://carto.com/carto-colors/).